Megaupload founder gains access to more funds to pay fees

 The New Zealand high court last month ruled that the raid and evidence seizure were illegal.

-“The plan of the U.S. government and New Zealand prosecutors to keep us locked up and from access to a proper legal defense has failed,” Dotcom said in an email to Reuters.
+“The plan of the U.S. government and New Zealand prosecutors to keep us locked up and from access to a proper legal defence has failed,” Dotcom said in an email to Reuters.

 “We have a competent legal team that can now operate at full capacity to defend us.”